 Set up a popcorn machine at the food table.
 Before guests arrive, you might want to pop a batch of popcorn and pre-fill some of the containers.
 Hot dog machines, which rotate dogs on spikes, and cotton candy machines where kids can watch an adult swirl the paper cone around the fluff, up your party game.
 Make sure there’s always an adult nearby to keep kids from touching hot surfaces.
-A sno-cone machine, with multiple flavors and colors, is always fun, and you can add some booze for the adults.
+A sno-cone machine with multiple flavors and colors is always fun, and you can add some liquor to the mix for the adults.

 Boys and Girls of All Ages Love Carnivals